Suncor earnings rebound

 Is Suncor a good stock to buy now?

-Suncor trades near $27 per barrel — up from $15 last fall, but still well below the $40 price it fetched before the pandemic.
+Suncor trades near $27 per barrel.
+That’s up from $15 last fall, but still well below the $40 price it fetched before the pandemic.
 Oil prices are nearly 10% higher now than in early 2020, so Suncor’s share price might not fully reflect the upside opportunity.

-The company is making good money at current oil price and fuel demand should rebound in the next 6-12 months.
-This could drive Suncor’s profitability much higher especially if oil extends its winning streak.
+The company is making good money at current oil prices, and fuel demand should rebound in the next six to 12 months.
+This could drive Suncor’s profitability much higher, especially if oil extends its winning streak.